 A new roof is a significant investment, and it should perform for its full lifespan.
 Here’s how to protect that investment after installation:

 Annual inspections - A professional inspection every year, particularly after storm seasons, is the best way to catch small issues before they turn into expensive ones.
-Network roofers provide free roof inspections for Suwanee homeowners.
+We provide free roof inspections for Suwanee homeowners.

 Gutter maintenance - Clogged gutters allow water to back up under your eave, accelerating deterioration at the edge of the new roof.
 Keep gutters clean and properly sloped.
-Network roofers also offer gutter cleaning services if you’d like a roofer to handle that.
+We also offer gutter cleaning services if you’d like us to handle that.

 Trim overhanging branches - Branches scraping across shingles accelerate granule loss.
 Any tree limbs that hang over the roof should be trimmed back to avoid direct contact.